China to sanction Lockheed Martin over Taiwan arms sale

 The United States, like most countries, has no official diplomatic ties with Taiwan, but is bound by law to provide the democratic island with the means to defend itself.

-China has announced similar sanctions before on US companies for Taiwan arms sales, though it is unclear what form they have taken.
+China has announced similar sanctions before on American companies for Taiwan arms sales, though it is unclear what form they have taken.

 The government in Taiwan has welcomed the missile upgrade.